IBM-Cloud/docs/services/mobileaccess/custom-auth-android.md

 ## Initializing the {{site.data.keyword.amashort}} client SDK
 {: #custom-android-initialize}
-1. In your Android project in Android Studio, open the `build.gradle` file of your app module.
+1. In your Android project in Android Studio, open the `build.gradle` file of your app module (not the project `build.gradle`).
-<br/>**Tip:** Your Android project might have two `build.gradle` files: for the project and for the application module.
-Use the application module file.

-1. In the `build.gradle` file file, find the `dependencies` section and check for the following compile dependency.
-Add this dependency if it is not already there.
+1. In the `build.gradle`  file, find the `dependencies` section and check for that the following dependency exists:

 	```Gradle
 	dependencies {